garyjzhao/JavaScript30/03 - CSS Variables/readme.md

   - `setProperty` ==> sets the property.
 Takes two arguments
 - `this.dataset`
   - `this.dataset` retrieves all the data attributes on the element
+- after much playing around, I cannot seem to get `handleChange()` to use arrow functions instead... :/